DiamondLightSource/pymalcolm/docs/arch/hierarchy.rst

     Start   PCOMP1.START
     ======= =============== ====================

-  Each line of the table will create a MirrorPart for the specified child Attribute.
-If the child Attribute is changed, the mirror changes, and if the child Attribute is writeable then writes to the Manager Attribute will propagate to the child Attribute.
+  Each line of the table will create an ExportPart for the specified child Attribute.
+If the child Attribute is changed, the export changes, and if the child Attribute is writeable then writes to the Manager Attribute will propagate to the child Attribute.
 If the child Attribute is writeable it will also add it to the configure() Method arguments.

-- **Slave**
+- **Follower**

     =============== ======
-    Slaves
+    FollowerTable
     ----------------------
     Name            Source
     =============== ======
     PCOMP2.START    Start
     =============== ======

-  This slaves a child Attribute to an existing Manager Attribute.
+  This makes a child Attribute a follower of an existing Manager Attribute.
 If the Manager Attribute is changed then the child Attribute will be set to the same value.
 If the child Attribute changes then the Manager device goes into Fault state.

 - **Fixed**

-  On save(), a FixedPart will be generated for every writeable attribute that is not mentioned in the mirrors or slaves table.
-When the Manager is activated, the value of the child Attribute is set to the fixed value.
+  On save(), a FixedPart will be generated for every writeable attribute that is not mentioned in the exports or followers table.
+When the Manager is reset, the value of the child Attribute is set to the fixed value.
 If the child Attribute changes to another value, the Manager goes into Fault state.

-When any of these three tables are changed, the top level Manager Block is Deactivated and the Parts reloaded.
+When any of these three tables are changed, the top level Manager Block is Disabled and the Parts reloaded.

 The Editor Block also has a model Attribute that will set the metaOf property in the Block structure so that anyone using this Block will know what model it